Splyth/slack_bot/README.md

   @BOT_NAME putitiback - responds with a reversetableflip emoji

   @BOT_NAME flipcoin - responds with either head or tails

+  @BOT_NAME decide - responds randomly with one of the words after this command

+  @BOT_NAME callthecops - responds with an image of anime cops with the caption "You Called"

+  @BOT_NAME kill me - responds with a gif with kill me as a search

+  @BOT_USER shame <User ID> - You must @USER_NAME (might figure out how to display with a user name search)

+# Other Bot Interactions:
+  ## Delete Bot Message:
+    If a bot has posted something you didn't want it to.
+You can respond with an emoji to have the bot delete that message.
+Currently the emoji is :delet: Yes it's misspelled.
+If you ever make your own feel free to change it in the code or make it configurable

 # Environment Variables
   BOT_TOKEN is the slack apps token more info is (here:)[https://api.slack.com/bot-users]